Certificates of Participation (COPs)

 Nampa, Idaho — 140,000 sq ft Recreation Center (1994)

 Investors put up the construction money.
 The city makes annual lease payments from its existing budget.
-Facility membership revenue helps cover those payments — and Nampa's rec center has been 100% self-sustaining for 30+ years.
+Facility membership revenue helps cover those payments — and Nampa's rec center has operated without a general-fund subsidy for 30+ years.

 Also used by: Idaho Falls ($30M police station, 1.89% rate, 2020), Chubbuck ($15.31M municipal facilities, A+ rating), Ada County, Greater Boise Auditorium District (Idaho Supreme Court case, 2015)